Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions: Introduction

-In our empirical application, we consider HF volatility forecasting through LF macroeconomic variables.
+We consider two empirical applications.
+First, we consider HF volatility forecasting through LF macroeconomic variables.
 The relationship between financial volatility and macroeconomic or financial variables has been analyzed in the literature, including the mixed-frequency context (e.g., \citealp{engle2013stock}; \citealp{asgharian2013importance}; \citealp{conrad2015anticipating}; \citealp{conrad2020two}; \citealp{fang2020predicting}).
 Most studies find that macroeconomic variables only pay off when it comes to long-term forecasting but not so much for short-term horizons.
-We contribute to this literature by assessing the performance of the proposed regularized pooled RU-MIDAS model in forecasting the daily realized volatility of the S\&P 500 through a diverse collection of monthly macroeconomic variables including industrial production, prices or housing starts.
-We evaluate whether the addition of these LF macroeconomic variables improves the forecasts of the daily realized variance across a wide range of forecast horizons ranging from day-ahead towards six months ahead.
+We contribute to this literature by assessing the performance of the proposed regularized pooled RU-MIDAS model in forecasting the daily realized volatility of the S\&P 500 through a diverse collection of monthly macroeconomic variables.
 We find that the pooled RU-MIDAS model leads to (slightly) better forecast performance compared to the original RU-MIDAS model.
 However, the addition of macroeconomic variables does not improve forecast accuracy of the daily S\&P 500 realized variance compared to the popular HAR model of \cite{corsi2009simple}.

+In our second empirical application, we consider HF bicycle rental demand forecasting through LF ridership variables.
+To this end, we use publicly available hourly demand rental data from a bicycle-sharing system in New York City for the year 2023.
+We forecast the hourly demand for bicycles using publicly available daily ridership data on traffic estimates from other transportation types in New York City.
+To the best of our knowledge, such mobility application has not yet been explored in the mixed-frequency literature.
+We find that the pooled RU-MIDAS model leads to better forecast performance compared to natural univariate benchmarks that only use past information of the HF target variable.
+These forecast gains are noticeable for short intra-day forecast horizons, and then gradually disappear when considering day-ahead forecasting.

 The remainder of this paper is structured as follows.
 Section \ref{section:RU-MIDAS model} introduces the pooled RU-MIDAS with hierarchically structured parameters and describes the regularized estimation procedure.
-Section \ref{section:empirical application} presents the results on the empirical application for volatility forecasting and Section \ref{section:conclusion} concludes.
+Section \ref{section:empirical application:volatility} presents the results on the empirical application for volatility forecasting, Section \ref{section:empirical application:ridership} on the empirical application for bicycle rental forecasting.
+Section \ref{section:conclusion} concludes.
 Additional results are available in the Appendix.